New Plumbing Coupons: Click Here to View Current Discounts

 If you’ve had your water heater for a while, the gas valve may be broken.
 The gas valve is responsible for turning the burner on and off, so it can cause serious problems when it malfunctions.
 This is one of the most common causes of water heater failure in homes today.

-If you suspect your gas valve has gone bad and needs to be replaced—or if you have any other issue with your water heater—call a plumber immediately.
-Don’t try fixing any problems yourself until they’ve been diagnosed by an expert who knows exactly what they’re looking at first!
+If you suspect your gas valve has gone bad and needs to be replaced, or if you have any other issue with your water heater, call a plumber immediately.
+Don’t try fixing any problems yourself until they’ve been diagnosed by an expert who knows exactly what they’re looking at first.

 Some of the most common causes of water heater failure are mineral build-up and water softener malfunctions.
 In some cases, even without malfunctioning, mineral deposits can cause your heater to stop working.

 If you have a softener installed in your home, it’s essential to check its condition regularly.
-If you notice that there is the excessive buildup on your water heater or other plumbing fixtures, this may be an indication that there is something wrong with the softener’s operation.
+If you notice that there is excessive buildup on your water heater or other plumbing fixtures, this may be an indication that there is something wrong with the softener’s operation.
 To determine whether or not there is a problem with your softener equipment:

 • Turn off all faucets that use softened water so no more fresh water enters the system until repairs have been completed;